NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/Events/index.md

 **Guidelines for use:**
 -	The event should be linked to the IE when possible.
 For example if the files are created in the same way.
--	Used to document the origin of the file or Intellectual Entity, describes the method and process of creating the file/IE. See also the "imaging" event.
+-	Used to document the origin of the file or Intellectual Entity, describes the method and process of creating the file/IE. See also eventType "imaging".

 **Examples:**